Are phonemes the basic units of speech?

 Phonemes are not needed until people begin to read and write.
 It was the invention of symbols to represent sounds that necessitated the identification and abstraction of these sounds from the spoken language.

-The abstracted sounds, and there are many of them due to varying vocal tracks, dialects and accents, are called phonemes, but they are not the basic units of speech.
+The abstracted sounds, and there are many of them due to varying voices, dialects and accents, are called phonemes, but they are not the basic units of speech.
 They are simply abstractions from speech, which have been put into categories (because they vary so much from person to person) to match separate symbols so that spoken language may be represented by another medium, written language.

 As Mark Seidenberg explains: ‘learning to read changes the representation of speech, promoting the emergence of an abstract unit, the phoneme.
 Representing spoken words this way makes it easier to read the alphabetic code, which in turn solidifies representing speech as phonemes.’ (page 28)